LLRCMS/MiniStage/README.md

   User YOUR_USER_NAME
   LocalForward CHOSEN_PORT localhost:CHOSEN_PORT
 ```
-And connect to the host `jupyter`:
+And connecting to the host `jupyter`:
 ```bash
 ssh jupyter
 ```
-Finally, connect to `http://localhost:CHOSEN_PORT` from your favorite browser.

-Next time, once eveything is already initialized, the steps are:
+Next time, once everything is already initialized, the steps are:
 ```bash
 # On polui03
 cd MiniStage